Past simple + past perfect

 PDF book 2: English grammar rules PDF

-Past simple vs. past perfect PDF exercises
+Past simple vs. past perfect exercises + PDF worksheets

-Past simple + past perfect PDF exercise 1
+Past simple + past perfect PDF 1

 - Complete the story with the verbs in brackets: